-Disclosure and Assumptions: The HIP Best Companies Portfolio results represent the results of the actual index since inception by means of the application of a model, assuming a $1,000,000 beginning portfolio.
+Disclosure and Assumptions: The HIP Great Places To Work Portfolio results represent the results of the actual index since inception by means of the application of a model, assuming a $1,000,000 beginning portfolio.
 Client results may differ depending on the size of account, timing of trading and reinvestment of dividends.
 There are inherent limitations of showing composite portfolio performance based on model results.
 Unlike actual client-performance records (which can vary by client), model results cannot accurately reflect the effect of material economic or market factors on the price of the securities, and therefore, results may be over or under-stated due to the impact of these factors.
 Since model results do not represent actual client-specific trading and may not accurately reflect the impact of material economic and market factors, it is unknown what effect these factors might have had on HIP’s decision making if HIP Investor were actually reporting client portfolios.
 During the period for which model results are shown, securities of U.S. companies have generally been rising, and the model returns are partly a function of this market environment.
 If this environment were to change materially, the model results portrayed by HIP would, in all likelihood, reflect results different from those portrayed.

 The results include reinvested dividends or interest, and results are net-of-fees as a client would have paid to HIP on a quarterly basis in advance for advisory fees and brokerage costs.
 During the period for which model results are shown, HIP has maintained the same investment strategies and advisory services as those that HIP offers to clients.
 There is potential for loss as well as for profits.
 It should not be assumed that the recommendations made in the future will be profitable or will equal the performance of the securities in the portfolio.
 The S&P500 index is shown as a general market indicator and is not available for direct investment.
 Tax consequences have not been considered.
 Investments are managed by HIP Investor Inc as the investment adviser via separately managed accounts at FOLIOfn or at Charles Schwab Institutional.
 This is not an offer of securities.